5 Tips for Buying Used Furniture So You Won’t Have Any Regrets

-Certain types of materials are naturally more durable than others.
-Teak, for instance, has long been a staple in Southeast Asian furniture making — not only for its beauty and strength, but also for its resilience.
-Teak contains natural oils and silica that make it resistant to water, mildew, fungi and stains, according to Fariz Zakka, who works for Indonesian furniture supplier Posteak Furniture.
+Certain materials are naturally more durable than others.
+Teak, for instance, has long been a staple in Southeast Asian furniture — not only for its beauty and strength, but also for its resilience.
+It contains natural oils and silica that make it resistant to water, mildew, fungi and stains, according to Fariz Zakka, who works for Indonesian furniture supplier Posteak Furniture.

 Jamie Cattanach (@jamiecattanach) is a writer whose work has been featured at Fodor’s, Yahoo, SELF, The Motley Fool, Roads & Kingdoms and other outlets.